aerofa45/MMD_Architecture/README.md

 # Mermaid Architecture Diagrams

-This README renders the four Mermaid `.mmd` architecture diagrams directly in GitHub.
+This README is possible research architecture improvements for the research papers.

 ## 1. Old McClintock Architecture